mysqlplus/vue-element-frontend-backend/README.md

 ## Introduction
 ```
-[vue-element-frontend-backend](https://github.com/DevOpsUnionTop/vue-element-frontend-backend) is a production-ready front-end and back-end solution for admin interfaces.It based on [vue-element-admin](https://panjiachen.github.io/vue-element-admin/) and Back-end self-development[python+django+restful).
-Development and Improvement of Front Section Technology Based on vue-element-admin，the back-end code is developed with Python + Django and designed with restful architecture.
+[vue-element-frontend-backend](https://github.com/DevOpsUnionTop/vue-element-frontend-backend) is a production-ready front-end
+and back-end solution for admin interfaces.It based on [vue-element-admin](https://panjiachen.github.io/vue-element-admin/)
+and Back-end self-development[python+django+restful).
+Development and Improvement of Front Section Technology Based on vue-element-admin，
+the back-end code is developed with Python + Django and designed with restful architecture.

 Privilege management：
 	Back-end： Using RBAC mode，Using RBAC mode, Cooperating with Restful url + Method Operation to do back-end privilege authentication
-	Front-end： according to the url list returned by the backend userinfo url,matching menu for front-end menu display or not,whether there is deletion inside or not, and updating permissions is mainly based on the specific URL permissions of the back end
+	Front-end： according to the url list returned by the backend userinfo url,matching menu for front-end menu display or not,whether there
+	  is deletion inside or not, and updating permissions is mainly based on the specific URL permissions of the back end.

 demo example：
 	cmdb demo：